 Don’t bet more than you can afford to lose - As well as managing your spending, it’s important to always keep your bets manageable.
 In some cases, you might be tempted by a bet that you feel is a sure thing, but nothing is ever certain in football, so you should never bet more than you can afford to lose.

 Don’t bet on preseason or non-competitive games - Preseason and friendly fixtures are often used by managers to allow their squad to gain fitness, and it’s very difficult to ever predict what will happen or which players will be involved.
 As a result, betting on these is usually ill-advised.

-Don’t get carried away - It’s easy to get carried away if you land a big return on a bet, but you should always bet smart and stick to the same strategy as ever.
+Don’t get carried away - It’s easy to get carried away if you land a big return on a bet, but you should always bet smart and stick to the same betting strategy as ever.
 Likewise, if you’re on a losing streak, it can be very frustrating and result in you losing focus.
 Always stick to your strategy and take a break if you need to change your mindset.

 Don’t bet on leagues or teams you don’t know well - If you want the best results, knowing the teams, players and competition is important.
 There are thousands of matches happening all the time, but it’s not a good idea to bet on games where you have no clue about either side.

 We're excited for another great of football betting!